Frequently Asked Questions

 If your child is already getting behavioral health care, ask your provider if he or she is in the Superior network.
 If the answer is yes, you do not need to do anything.
 If the answer is no, call 1-866-218-8263.
 Superior will ask your provider if they would like to join our network.
 We want you to keep getting the care you need.

-If you are having an emergency, you should call 911 or go to a crisis center or the nearest emergency room.
+If you are having an emergency, you should call 911, dial 988 to reach the National Suicide Prevention Hotline or visit a crisis center or emergency room.
+For more assistance, visit our Behavioral Health Resources page.

 Member Services can make Primary Care Provider (PCP) changes, send you replacement ID cards if lost or stolen and help explain benefits.
 Call 1-866-912-6283 for help.